ss-lab-cancerunit/SenescenceKG/README.md

 and used a statistical model to identify genes with senescence-associated expression patterns.
 We used these senescence-associated genes to construct a network database of relationships between genes (including physical interactions between genes, gene annotations, etc.).
-Then, using relationship data from the database, we implement machine learning models to predict novel biological facts related to cellular senescence.
+Then, using data from the database, we implement machine learning models to predict novel biological facts related to cellular senescence.

 ### Reproducible research